shawnscoding/uia-sto-online-conference/README.md

 - Asia TEFL Online Conference (Teaching English as a second or foreign language)
 - Simens Online Conference

-### At the end of the project, we've already had tons of reusable component
+### Created a number of reusable components and APIs.
+This has grown profits dramatically

-After the development, we could find that we can reuse the components and APIs in other projects.
-This allowed us to save time and make more profits.
+During the development, we created a number of reusable components and APIs.
+These were reused in other similar projects, which allowed us to save time and make greater profits.

 ### This project motivated me to build a reactjs open-source library